Using Amazon Aurora machine learning with Aurora PostgreSQL - Amazon Aurora

 labdb=> CREATE EXTENSION IF NOT EXISTS aws_ml CASCADE; NOTICE: installing required extension "aws_commons" CREATE EXTENSION labdb=>

-Installing the aws_ml extensions also creates the aws_ml administrative role and two new schemas, as follows.
+Installing the aws_ml extensions also creates the aws_ml administrative role and three new schemas, as follows.

 • aws_comprehend – Schema for the Amazon Comprehend service and source of the detect_sentiment function (aws_comprehend.detect_sentiment).